ezzing/3DLayout-documentation/1-Introduction.md

 The shortcuts can be used in the following cases:

+* To navigate between tabs, press 1, 2, 3 or 4
 * When drawing:
     * To enable/disable snap to guides, press 'S'
-    * To toggle between guide lines and vertices you can hold 'Ctrl'/'Command'
+    * To toggle between guide lines and vertices you can hold 'Ctrl' / '⌘'
     * To select/deselect vertices, click on them while pressing 'Shift'
 * Editing a subarea:
     * Hold 'Shift' for selecting the hole row
-    * Hold 'Ctrl'/'Command' for selecting the hole column
+    * Hold 'Ctrl' / '⌘' for selecting the hole column
 * Moving a building, subarea or keepout:
     * Down: Numpad 1, 2, 3 | 'End' | 'Down arrow' | 'Page down'
     * Left: Numpad 1, 4, 7 | 'End' | 'Left arrow' | 'Home'
     * Right: Numpad 3, 6, 9 | 'Page down' | 'Right arrow' | 'Page up'
     * Center: Numpad 5 | 'Clear'
-* Save: for saving the project in crm you can press 'Ctrl + Shift + S'/'Command + Shift + S'
+* Save: for saving the project in crm you can press 'Ctrl + Shift + S' / '⌘ + Shift + S'
 * Widgets:
     * To cancel the operation or close the widget, press 'Esc'
     * To confirm the operation, press 'Enter'